jupyterlab/extension-examples/advanced/server-extension/README.md

 ```

 In the `activate` function, the server extension is first called through
 a GET request on the endpoint _/hello/personal_.
-And the server response
+The response from the server
 is printed in the web browser console:

 ```ts